 This would allow the trunk to stay in its rustic condition, and I would be able to keep the blue color, which is what drew me to it in the first place.
 So this is when I started to dabble and decorate with the day’s roadside freebies with plant decor.

-Plant Decor Living Room
+How to Style Plant Decor in a Cozy Living Room Corner

-Layering Plant Decor
+Layering Plant Decor for Height and Visual Interest

 Layering in plant decor is a technique that involves arranging plants at different heights and depths to create a visually appealing and dynamic display.
 Here are some tips on how to use layering in plant decor: